apache/systemds/standalone-guide.md

 The compiler automatically generates hybrid runtime execution plans ranging from in-memory, single node execution to distributed computation for Hadoop or Spark Batch execution.
-SystemML features a suite of algorithms for Descriptive Statistics, Classification, Clustering, Regression, Matrix Factorization, and Survival Analysis.
+SystemDS features a suite of algorithms for Descriptive Statistics, Classification, Clustering, Regression, Matrix Factorization, and Survival Analysis.
 Detailed descriptions of these algorithms can be found in the [Algorithms Reference](algorithms-reference.html).

-# Download SystemML
+# Download SystemDS

-Apache SystemML releases are available from the [Downloads](http://systemml.apache.org/download.html) page.
+Apache SystemDS releases are available from the [Downloads](http://systemml.apache.org/download.html) page.

-SystemML can also be downloaded from GitHub and built with Maven.
+SystemDS can also be downloaded from GitHub and built with Maven.
-The SystemML project is available on GitHub at [https://github.com/apache/systemml](https://github.com/apache/systemml).
+The SystemDS project is available on GitHub at [https://github.com/apache/systemml](https://github.com/apache/systemml).
-Instructions to build SystemML can be found in the <a href="engine-dev-guide.html">Engine Developer Guide</a>.
+Instructions to build SystemDS can be found in the <a href="engine-dev-guide.html">Engine Developer Guide</a>.

 # Standalone vs Distributed Execution Mode

-SystemML's standalone mode is designed to allow data scientists to rapidly prototype algorithms on a single machine.
+SystemDS's standalone mode is designed to allow data scientists to rapidly prototype algorithms on a single machine.
 In standalone mode, all operations occur on a single node in a non-Hadoop environment.
 Standalone mode is not appropriate for large datasets.

-For large-scale production environments, SystemML algorithm execution can be distributed across multi-node clusters using [Apache Hadoop](https://hadoop.apache.org/) or [Apache Spark](http://spark.apache.org/).
+For large-scale production environments, SystemDS algorithm execution can be distributed across multi-node clusters using [Apache Hadoop](https://hadoop.apache.org/) or [Apache Spark](http://spark.apache.org/).
 We will make use of standalone mode throughout this tutorial.